MaxiMir/Motive/blog/five-steps-to-successful-goal-achievement/en.md

 <a name="define"></a>

-## 1. Define Specific and Measurable Goals
+## 1. Define specific and measurable goals

 When it comes to goal setting, being specific is critical.
 Vague or general goals can be challenging to work towards, as it's hard to gauge progress.
 To set successful goals, make sure they're both specific and measurable.
 For example: